Australian-Epilepsy-Project/flywheel-utilities/README.md

 ### Installing Freesurfer license

 Install the Freesurfer license to $FREESURFER_HOME.
-This assumes the license.txt file is uploaded at the project level as FREESURFER_LICENSE.
+This assumes the Freesurfer license information is stored at the project level in "Custom Information" as string with the key set to "FREESURFERLICENSE" and the value set to the contents of lisence.txt.

 ```
 from flywheel_utilities import freesurfer